Model checking of hyperproperties for high-level relational models

-The translation performed by \tool{HyperPardinus} moves into the SMV definition sub-expressions of the problems' constraints that represent initial conditions, invariants and transitions.
+\paragraph{Moving formula sub-expressions} The translation performed by \tool{HyperPardinus} moves into the SMV definition sub-expressions of the problems' constraints that represent initial conditions, invariants and transitions.
 The remaining constraints are moved into the HyperLTL property $\Phi^0$ to be checked.
 To further simplify the formula, we extract additional sub-expressions that refer to only one trace and move them to the respective state machine.
 For \tool{Exp}, this further reduces the size of the explicit-state system.
 We apply the same LTL-to-NBA conversion and intersection with the NBA of the model performed by \tool{AutoHyper} for $\exists$ quantifications, and iteratively move formula components and apply bisimulation until no further reduction is possible.
-For \tool{Sym}, there is no direct performance gain as both the state machine and the formula are encoded as Boolean expressions in the resulting QBF problem. \nuno{escrevi, validar} However, the same expression will have different semantics in the state machine or in the formula due to the bounded semantics: the state machine is assumed to be total, meaning that there is always a possible continuation of the prefix.
-Thus, pushing expressions from the formula into the state machine may improve the conclusiveness of the response, but is only sound if completeness is not broken.
-In Section~\ref{sec:eval} we discuss how this in the context of the selected benchmarks.
+For \tool{Sym}, the performance gain is not so direct as both the state machine and the formula are encoded as Boolean expressions in the resulting QBF problem.
+However, the same expression may have different semantics depending on whether it appears in the state machine or in the formula, due to the bounded semantics; pushing sub-expressions from the formula into the state machine can therefore improve the conclusiveness of the analysis.
+For example, a formula \am{some a:A | always $\phi[a]$ and eventually $\psi[a]$} will become false under the pessimistic semantics, but if $\phi$ is moved to the state machine of \ma{A} then \am!some a:{$A_\phi$} | eventually $\psi[a]$! may find a witness \ma{a} that satisfies $\psi$ in a finite prefix.
+This optimization is sound only if the totality of the state machine is preserved — i.e., that every prefix has at least one possible continuation; this may be violated, for instance, when $\phi$ -- that will act as an invariant -- rules out all outgoing transitions from some state.
+In Section~\ref{sec:eval} we discuss how this is handled in our selected benchmarks.

-\paragraph{Splitting initial configurations} For more complex examples with larger SMV models, much of the bottleneck along the various steps of the pipeline is on the processing and transformation of such models.
-We have found that, particularly for \tool{Exp}, it is sometimes helpful to divide the input models into smaller models and solve them independently.
-In particular, \tool{HyperSMV} supports splitting input models into sets of SMV models with different initial states, which are then solved in sequence.
-Note that, for refuting a $\forall$ or giving evidence of an $\exists$, it suffices to find only one such model that respectively invalidates or satisfies the formula.